-Python Next Steps This unit builds on prior experience in Python.
+Python Programming This unit will give students the programming skills to build a program that will respond to user input.
 Students will use for loops and compare their use with while loops, before moving on to arrays (lists), which are introduced as a new data structure and are used in conjunction with for loops.
 Procedures and functions with parameters are covered to help pupils understand the concept and benefits of modular programming.